bitcoin-dev-project/warnet/docs/logging_monitoring.md

 ### Aggregated logs from all nodes

-Aggregated logs can be searched using RPC `grep-logs` with regex patterns.
+Aggregated logs can be searched using `warcli bitcoin grep-logs` with regex patterns.

 Example: